Law-Abiding-Troller/LiteralSeaglideUpgrades/README.md

 ## Update News:

 None for now.
 Look at my other repositories for updates though.

-## Some other notes:
-I will update source code every time a (somewhat) major version is released (Example: v0.2.0, v0.3.0, etc. Or a promised feature or different feature gets added)

-Discord User: Law Abiding Modder.
+Discord User: Law Abiding Coder.
 I am in the Subnautica Moding discord server.
 DM or Ping me there.
 # Changelog
 ## v0.1.0 (basically what this mod added to the game)